hoccer/hoccer-talk-puppet-configuration/README.md

 Provides a puppet manifest with basic modules for the hoccer talk server.

 Following the steps below all packages, dependencies and modules required (including this repository) are downloaded and applied using _puppet apply_.
-Make sure that an appropriate SSL certificate is present to clone the required repositories.
+Make sure that an appropriate SSL certificate is present to clone the required repositories from GitHub.
+This can be achieved by installing one manually or by using ssh [agent forwarding](https://help.github.com/articles/using-ssh-agent-forwarding).
+For the latter you might need to make your key available via `ssh-add -K` first.

 Checkout the [wiki](https://github.com/hoccer/hoccer-talk-puppet-configuration/wiki) for documentation on system and application configuration.